Konkani language: Organisations

-The Konkan Daiz Yatra, started in 1939 in Mumbai, is the oldest Konkani organisation.
+The Konkan Daiz Yatra, started in 1939 in Bombay (Mumbai), is the oldest Konkani organisation.
 The Konkani Bhasha Mandal was born in Mumbai on 5 April 1942, during the Third Adhiveshan of All India Konkani Parishad.
 On 28 December 1984, Goa Konkani Akademi (GKA) was founded by the government of Goa to promote Konkani language, literature, and culture.
 The Thomas Stephens Konknni Kendr (TSKK) is a popular research institute based in the Goan capital Panaji.
 It works on issues related to the Konkani language, literature, culture, and education.
 The Dalgado Konkani Academy is a popular Konkani organisation based in Panaji.

 The Konkani Triveni Kala Sangam is one more famed Konkani organisation in Mumbai, which is engaged in the vocation of patronising Konkani language through the theatre movement.
 The government of Karnataka established the Karnataka Konkani Sahitya Akademy on 20 April 1994.
 The Konkani Ekvott is an umbrella organisation of the Konkani bodies in Goa.

 The First World Konkani Convention was held in Mangalore in December 1995.
 The Konkani Language and Cultural Foundation came into being immediately after the World Konkani Convention in 1995.

-The World Konkani Centre built on a three-acre plot called Konkani Gaon (Konkani Village) at Shakti Nagar, Mangalore was inaugurated on 17 January 2009, "to serve as a nodal agency for the preservation and overall development of Konkani language, art, and culture involving all the Konkani people the world over.”
+The World Konkani Centre built on a three-acre plot called Konkani Gaon (Konkani Village) at Shakti Nagar, Mangalore was inaugurated on 17 January 2009, "to serve as a nodal agency for the preservation and overall development of Konkani language, art, and culture involving all the Konkani people the world over."

 The North American Konkani Association (NAKA) serves to unite Konkanis across the United States and Canada.
 It serves as a parent organization for smaller Konkani associations in various states.
 Furthermore, the Konkani Young Adult Group serves as a platform under NAKA to allow young adults across America (18+) of Konkani descent to meet each other and celebrate their heritage.
-Every 2-4 years, a Konkani Sammelan, where Konkanis from across the continent attend, is held in a different city in the US.
+Every 2–4 years, a Konkani Sammelan, where Konkanis from across the continent attend, is held in a different city in the US.
 A Konkani Youth Convention is held yearly.
 Past locations have included NYC and Atlanta; the upcoming youth convention is slated to be held in Chicago, IL in June.